Two European regulations organise the import of timber in the European Union:

 Since the entry into force of the EUTR regulation, enterprises that want to sell timber (or timber-based products) on the European market must prove that they have taken all the measures required to ensure that their timber is from a legal source.

-In 2018, 23 checks were carried out and resulted in 2 offence reports and 12 warnings.
-Three files were in order.
+In 2019, 29 checks were carried out and resulted in 2 offence reports and 11 warnings.
 The other files are still being processed.

 Timber cut, transported, processed, purchased, or sold by countries which have signed a VPA with the Union is accompanied by a FLEGT licence, signed by the exporting country's authorities.
 This licence means that the timber has been farmed legally.